 My kitty did the same and it does pass.
 It was like a panic attack for her and very scary for me.
 She’d flip and couldn’t seem to catch her balance.
 Be supportive and gentle words.
 Before you know it she will be back to herself. — Nylarose

-Most Tripawds members report that their cat stops walking backwards after a week or two.
+Most Tripawds members report that their cat stops walking backwards after a week or two, but sometimes longer.

 The waiting is hard, but do your best to keep calm.
 Remember, other cats and their humans have experienced the backward walking phenomena too.